sezanzeb/input-remapper/README.md

 ## Migrating old configs to v2

+If you never installed beta alongside v1, there is no need to do anything.

 If you want to migrate your beta configs to v2, run

 `mv ~/.config/input-remapper/beta_1.6.0-beta ~/.config/input-remapper-2`